WICG/turtledove/OUTCOME_BASED.md

 * After Lth unique user wins a (ghost) bid, the ad is guaranteed to be validated.
 * For highly popular items, the validation will be almost instantaneous.

-Note that, in contrast to input-based Turtledove, it is the creative (not the interest group) that is subject to validation.
+Note that, in contrast to input-based TURTLEDOVE, it is the creative (not the interest group) that is subject to validation.
 Therefore, if the creative changes (for example due to price / availability change), the ad will have to be validated anew.
 In order to mitigate this, we may consider a mechanism of **fallback creatives** - upon a ghost win, if a creative has not yet been validated, we may allow an impression of a bidder-chosen fallback creative (that's subject to validation itself).

 The analysis above applies to a bidding strategy using a single creative.
 A malicious bidder could try to perform such a bidding strategy multiple times, for multiple creatives (multiple interest groups) in order to increase the chances of reaching a given user.
 For this reason, the maximal number of interest groups per user should be limited, and it should be taken into account when choosing validation algorithm's parameters (k, L, p(threshold)).

 ### Final remarks
-* Note that the algorithm is a proof of concept, and its purpose is to show that we can reason with mathematical precision about microtargeting properties in outcome-based Turtledove.
+* Note that the algorithm is a proof of concept, and its purpose is to show that we can reason with mathematical precision about microtargeting properties in outcome-based TURTLEDOVE.
 * The browser may implement additional validation rules in order to obtain other guarantees.
 For example: invalidating an ad that hasn't seen enough unique impressions over a period of time.
 * The microtargeting analysis above grants the Bidder much more control than he will have in the real world.
 Therefore, a more relaxed validation logic may actually be feasible.
 * Thanks to the [Decoupling of microtargeting prevention and bidding mechanisms](#decoupling-of-microtargeting-prevention-and-bidding-mechanisms), the validation policy and implementation may be changed in time, if there is a need to do so.
-* Outcome-based and [product-level](https://github.com/jonasz/product_level_turtledove) proposals are compatible, but we defer a detailed discussion for a later time.
+* Outcome-based and [product-level](PRODUCT_LEVEL.md) proposals are compatible, but we defer a detailed discussion for a later time.
 * In order to keep the PoC algorithm simple, we didn't try to optimize for the additional ad showing latency caused by the need to consult Privacy Infrastructure.
 In practice, if an ad is validated, we may cache that information in the browser.
 Further optimizations can be pursued.